kalebheitzman/moodle-local_xlate/README.md

 6. Use the **Manage Translations** button to review captured keys and provide translations.
 6b.
 Use the **Xlate: Manage Glossary** button (under the same Local plugins → Xlate area) to add or edit glossary entries that influence automated and manual translations.
 6c.
-Configure each course’s Xlate custom fields (source select + target checkboxes).
-When a course lacks a source language, the translator bootstrap, CLI scripts, and scheduled tasks automatically skip it.
+Configure each course’s Xlate custom fields: toggle **Enable Xlate**, pick a source language, then choose the target checkboxes.
+When a course lacks a source language or the toggle is off, the translator bootstrap, CLI scripts, and scheduled tasks automatically skip it.
 6d.
 Review **Exclude path prefixes** if you need to add more admin-only routes (one per line).
 Pages matching these prefixes never load the translator.

 7. Autotranslation (OpenAI)